swapnilyavalkar/aws-devops-realworld-projects/01-CI-CD-Jenkins-Docker/README.md

 - **Real-Life Use Case**:

-   At **Spotify**, engineers frequently push updates to various microservices that power features like playlists, song recommendations, and user profiles.
+   At companies like **Spotify**, engineers frequently push updates to various microservices that power features like playlists, song recommendations, and user profiles.
 To ensure fast and reliable updates, Spotify uses a CI/CD pipeline powered by Jenkins and Docker.

    - When developers push code to GitHub, Jenkins automatically pulls the code, builds a Docker image, runs tests, and pushes the image to Docker Hub.
    - The updated Docker images are then deployed to production, ensuring consistent environments across development, testing, and production.